Patterson-Sullivan theory for Anosov subgroups: Geometric preliminaries

 \begin{description} \item[(R)] A discrete subgroup $\G < G$ is {\em $\tmod$-regular} if for all $x\in X$ and all sequences of distinct elements $(\g_n)$ in $\G$, the sequence $(\g_n x)$ is $\tmod$-regular.
 For $\tmod$-regular subgroups $\G$, the flag limit set $\LT$ provides a compactification of the orbit $\Gamma x\subset X$, i.e., $\Gamma x\sqcup \LT$ is compact.

 \item[(RA)] A $\tmod$-regular subgroup $\G$ is {\em $\tmod$-RA} ({\em regular antipodal}) if its limit set $\LT$ is antipodal, i.e., every two distinct elements of $\LT$ are antipodal to each other.
-For $\tmod$-RA subgroups $\G$, the action $\G\acts\LT$ is a convergence action (see \cite[Prop.
+For $\tmod$-RA subgroups $\G$, the action $\G\acts\LT$ is a {\em convergence action}\footnote{Recall, that an action $\G\acts Z$ is called a {\em convergence action} if the induced action $\G \acts Z^{(3)}$ is properly discontinuous.
+Here $Z^{(3)}$ denotes the space of all triples of pairwise distinct points in $Z$.
+The action $\G\acts Z$ is called {\em uniform} convergence action if, in addition, $\G \acts Z^{(3)}$ is a cocompact action.} (see \cite[Prop.
 5.38]{Kapovich:2014aa}).
 A $\tmod$-RA subgroup $\G$ is called {\em nonelementary} if $\LT$ consists of at least three (hence infinitely many) points; otherwise $\G$ is called {\em elementary}.
-If $\G$ is nonelementary then the action $\G\acts\LT$ is {\em minimal}, i.e., every orbit of $\G$ is dense, and $\LT$ is perfect.\footnote{This follows from a general result for convergence actions by Gehring-Martin (\cite{MR896224}) and Tukia (\cite{MR1313451}).
+If $\G$ is nonelementary then the action $\G\acts\LT$ is {\em minimal}, i.e., every orbit of $\G$ is dense, and $\LT$ is perfect.\footnote{This follows from a general result for convergence actions by Gehring--Martin \cite{MR896224} and Tukia \cite{MR1313451}.
 See also \cite[Subsec.
 3.2]{Kapovich:2014aa} or \cite[Subsec.
 3.3]{MR3736790}.}

 \item[(RC)] For a $\tmod$-regular subgroup $\G$, a limit simplex $\t \in \LT$ is a {\em conical limit point} if there exists $x\in X$, $c>0$ and a sequence $(\g_n)$ of pairwise distinct isometries on $\G$ such that